Tangerine NBN review

 Speeds

 As mentioned above, Tangerine offers NBN plans for all NBN speed tiers, except NBN 12.
-The telco also claims the maximum typical evening speeds on its NBN 25 and NBN 50 plans.
+The telco also claims the maximum typical evening speeds on its NBN 25, NBN 50 and NBN 100 plans.

-However, Tangerine does indicate that its Ultrafast tier is configured to NBN 500/50, as opposed to 1000/50.
+Previously, Tangerine used to indicate that its Ultrafast tier is configured to NBN 500/50, as opposed to 1000/50.
 This means the theoretical maximum download speed is 500Mbps and not the 1,000Mbps that the tier is technically capable of.
+However, that has recently changed, with the telco claiming this plan is now a part of the 1000/50 tier.

 We can’t be sure exactly what speeds customers might experience in reality, because there has been no official information published by the Australian Competition and Consumer Commission (ACCC).
 The ACCC publishes quarterly data based on the performance of 10 selected NBN providers, which it monitors in real world situations with real customers.

-From our experience looking through customer reviews of a number of NBN providers, none can be deemed perfect.
-And as is the case with Tangerine, there are reviews from disgruntled customers claiming technical support isn’t up to par and others saying they experience frequent drop outs.
-But on the whole, we’d say the majority of customers are pleased with their service and appreciate they’re getting the similar speeds (or in some cases faster) than other providers they were previously with, for a more affordable monthly cost.
+From our experience looking through customer reviews of several NBN providers, none can be deemed perfect.
+And as is the case with Tangerine, there are reviews from disgruntled customers claiming technical support isn’t up to par and others saying they experience frequent dropouts.
+But on the whole, we’d say the majority of customers are pleased with their service and appreciate they’re getting similar speeds (or in some cases faster) than other providers they were previously with, for a more affordable monthly cost.

 Cost